 Do we need special tires?

-Since an overweight rider is unlikely to ride on steep downhill slopes and rocky trails, for a more comfortable ride it makes sense to put tires like Schwalbe Hurricane (link to purchase).
-Or any other quality cross country tire with a non-aggressive tread (link to purchase one, two, three).
+Since an overweight rider is unlikely to ride on steep downhill slopes and rocky trails, for a more comfortable ride it makes sense to put tires like Schwalbe Hurricane (see on Amazon).
+Or any other quality cross country tire with a non-aggressive tread.

 How much would an e-bike cost for a heavy rider?